 This equity buffer protects them in the event things go south with the borrower.

 They’ll generally use the value of the home “if sold today” as collateral for the loan, and often assume the first-lien position, which ensures they get paid first in the case of a default.

 Hard Money Interest Rates Can Be Pretty High

-Most hard money loans are structured as balloon payments due 1 to 2 years after the loan is issued.
-Some even offer flexible payments such as an interest-only option.
+Some even come with flexible payments such as an interest-only option.
 And many of them offer generous approval terms such as “1 credit score OK”, no asset or income verification, and no verification of employment.

 Be sure you have the money to make your monthly payments or the hard money loan will simply add to your financial woes.

 These types of loans are really offered as a lifeline, and should be treated as such.

 If you know you won’t have the money to make the payments, it might be in your best interest to sell the property before incurring greater amounts of debt.